Relating the wave-function collapse with Euler's formula, with applications to Classical Statistical Field Theory: Introduction

-In this paper we will show that the wave-function is nothing else than one possible parametrization of any probability distribution.
-The parametrization is a surjective map from an hypersphere to the set of all possible probability distributions.
+In this article we show that the wave-function can be described as a multi-dimensional generalization of Euler's formula, and its collapse as a generalization of taking the real part of Euler's formula.
+The wave-function is nothing else than one possible parametrization of any probability distribution; the parametrization is a surjective map from an hypersphere to the set of all possible probability distributions.
 The fact that the hypersphere is a surface of constant radius reflects the fact that the integral of the probability distribution is always $1$.
 Two wave-functions are always related by a rotation of the hypersphere, which is a linear transformation and it preserves the hypersphere.
-It is thus a good parametrization which allows us to represent a group of transformations using linear transformations of the hypersphere.
-These reversible transformations are not necessarily deterministic, thus quantum mechanics is a generalization of classical statistical mechanics (but not of probability theory).
-The wave-function can be described as a multi-dimensional generalization of Euler's formula, and its collapse as a generalization of taking the real part of Euler's formula.
+It is thus a good parametrization which allows us to represent a group of symmetry transformations using linear transformations of the hypersphere.
+These symmetry transformations may be deterministic, thus quantum mechanics is a generalization of classical statistical mechanics (but not of probability theory).

-This is ironic, since Feynman described Euler's formula as ``our jewel'' while the wave-function collapse certainly contributed for him to say ``I think I can say that nobody understands Quantum Mechanics.''
+This is ironic, since Feynman described Euler's formula as ``our jewel'' while the wave-function collapse certainly contributed for him to say ``I think I can safely say that nobody understands Quantum Mechanics.''
 Besides the irony, the fact that the wave-function is nothing else than one possible parametrization of any probability distribution means that the wave-function collapse is a feature of all random phenomena.